 David Logan is the director of tax and trade analysis at NAHB.
 Prior to joining NAHB, Logan was a senior researcher at the Brookings Institution and held staff positions on Capitol Hill, including chief economist for the U.S. House of Representatives Ways and Means Committee and senior economist for the Joint Economic Committee.
 He has extensive experience with tax, budget, monetary, trade and housing policy.
 Logan holds a master's in applied economics from Johns Hopkins University, an MBA from Washington University in St. Louis, as well as a master's from the University of Cincinnati College-Conservatory of Music.

 Rose Quint is the assistant vice president for survey research at NAHB where her responsibilities include planning and conducting industry surveys, specifically in the areas of builder sentiment, remodeling, housing affordability, and AD&C financing issues.
-Quint is also responsible for special research projects, such as studies on builders’ profitability, consumer preferences, construction costs and membership census.
-She joined NAHB in 1999.
-Quint holds a master's degree in economics from Virginia Polytechnic Institute and State University.
+She is also responsible for special research projects, such as studies on builders’ profitability, consumer preferences, construction costs and membership census.
+Quint holds a master's degree in economics.

 Danushka Nanayakkara is the assistant vice president for forecasting and analysis at NAHB.
 She oversees the activities of the forecasting and analysis section of the economics group which includes developing and maintaining national, regional, long-term, and remodeling expenditures forecasts.
 Before being promoted to assistant vice president, she worked at NAHB as a senior economist.
 Prior to joining NAHB, Nanayakkara worked at J.D.
 Power as a senior economic analyst in the automotive industry.
 She holds a master's in applied economics from Johns Hopkins University.